thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 var bodyParser = require('body-parser');
 ```

-Remember, the above `require()` expressions won't work until after you've installed these NPM modules globally with `npm install -g` or locally with `npm install`.
+Remember, the above `require()` expressions won't work unless you've installed these NPM modules globally with `npm install -g` or locally with `npm install`.

 ### File modules

 These are modules that you've created on your own, such as the `arithmetic.js` module.
-When creating a file module, you add values to a `module.exports` object using one of the above techniques.
+When creating a file module, you add values to a `module.exports` object using one of the above mentioned techniques.

 When requiring a file module, you provide a path to the module, minus the `.js` extension.
 These paths must start with `/`, `./`, or `../` to indicate where on the filesystem Node.js can find the file module.